foocoding/fundamentals/fundamentals/homework_pr.md

 3. Click the button [**New pull request**].

-4. Select the HackYourFuture repository master branch on the left side and your repository and homework branch on the right side.
+4. Select the FooCoding repository master branch on the left side and your repository and homework branch on the right side.

 5. Press the green [**Create pull request**] button to continue.